 Explore it on Goodreads or Amazon.

-Other books by this author include Midnight Riot, Moon Over Soho, Broken Homes, Foxglove Summer, The Hanging Tree
+Other books by this author which I have reviewed include Midnight Riot, Moon Over Soho, Broken Homes, Foxglove Summer, The Hanging Tree

 Third in the PC Peter Grant urban fantasy detective mystery series and revolving around an apprentice wizard in today’s London.
 This story takes place around Christmas.